 - Notify users that something is important in this page

-- Hackers won’t find the pages that includes sensetive information like online payement details
+- Hackers won’t find the pages that includes sensitive information like online payment details

 - Great for membership website that helps to hide resourceful pages/posts

 5 Things to Check If Your WordPress Password Protected Page is Not Working